| Rock Crystal The name crystal is derived from the

 caverns.
 The ladies in Rome carried rock crystal spheres in their hands

+to cool themselves in summer.
 To the Japanese people, rock crystal symbolized purity and the infinite

 patience.
 To them it was the perfect jewel.
 To the Western Church, crystal